audiobookshelf/audiobookshelf-api-docs/source/includes/_schemas.md

 `name` | String | The name of the author.
 `description` | String or null | A description of the author.
 Will be `null` if there is none.
 `imagePath` | String or null | The absolute path for the author image.
 Will be `null` if there is no image.
-`relImagePath` | String or null | The path for the author image.
-Will be `null` if there is no image.
 `addedAt` | Integer | The time (in ms since POSIX epoch) when the author was added.
 `updatedAt` | Integer | The time (in ms since POSIX epoch) when the author was last updated.